apexskier/github-release-commenter/README.md

 **GITHUB_TOKEN**

-A GitHub personal access token with repo scope, such as [`secrets.GITHUB_TOKEN`](https://docs.github.com/en/free-pro-team@latest/actions/reference/authentication-in-a-workflow#about-the-github_token-secret).
+A GitHub access token with write access to your repo's issues, such as:

+- (preferred) [`secrets.GITHUB_TOKEN`](https://docs.github.com/en/free-pro-team@latest/actions/reference/authentication-in-a-workflow#about-the-github_token-secret) with appropriately configured permissions (the example yaml below uses this)
+- A fine-grained personal access token with "Read and Write access to issues and pull requests" for the appropriate repository
+- A legacy personal access token with `repo` scope

 **comment-template** (optional)